charleso/property-testing-preso/yownight2017-find-more-bugs.md

 ???

-- Property-based testing is our default
+- We basically write property-based tests exclusively
-- We have a majority of property-based tests
+- Property testing is a powerful tool for testing

 ---